 This course will serve as an introduction to artificial intelligence concepts and techniques.
-Specific topics include a historical and philosophical perspective on AI, the Python programming language, the agent paradigm, search techniques, game playing, knowledge representation and reasoning, logic systems, uncertain reasoning and Bayes nets, planning, and machine learning.
-Time permitting, special topics in the instructor's research interests will be covered, and may include: advanced pattern recognition, multi-agent systems, or natural language processing.
+Specific topics include a historical and philosophical perspective on AI, the agent paradigm, search techniques, game playing, knowledge representation and reasoning, logic systems, uncertain reasoning and Bayes nets, planning, and machine learning.
+Time permitting, special topics in the instructor's research interests will be covered.